lightning-js/solid/docs/intro.md

 - Familiar and easy to use JSX + React like syntax
 - Typescript support
 - [Lightning UI Library](https://github.com/lightning-js/ui-components) of components with Theming

+## Solid vs Blits

+For further comparison about which framework you should use read [Solid vs Blits](solidvsblits.md)